Blueprint Travelers

 Jump to

 Nara is a small town an hour outside of Kyoto and Osaka and a special place to visit when in Japan, especially as a day trip from either of these towns.
 Historically, it was the first permanent capital city for the empire of Japan back in the 700s AD.
 Over time, it has had a lot of power religiously for the country, even seen as a threat to the political throne.
-Today, a Nara day trip will allow you to visit various Buddhist and Shinto temples, explore the beautiful parks and landscapes, and meet and great the famous bowing deer.
+Today, a Nara day trip will allow you to visit various Buddhist and Shinto temples, explore the beautiful parks and landscapes, and meet and greet the famous bowing deer.

 To do a Nara day trip from Kyoto and Osaka, you will have to take a train.
 Nara is an hour away from either city, making it very easy to get to when in this part of Japan.
 If you are traveling between Kyoto and Osaka and doing a Nara day trip on your way to either, you can leave your bags in the lockers at the train station.
 You can also consider staying overnight in Nara so you can experience this quaint town with as few tourists as possible in the later evening and early morning.